 Billing Item Description Instance specificatio ns Instance specifications, including vCPUs and memory.

-Billing Item Description Storage space If the actual storage usage exceeds your purchased storage, you will be billed for additional storage on a pay-per-use basis.
+Storage space If the actual storage usage exceeds your purchased storage, you will be billed for additional storage on a pay-per-use basis.
 Backup space GeminiDB Cassandra provides backup storage up to 100% of your provisioned database storage at no additional charge.
-After the free backup space is used up, charges are applied based on the backup space pricing details.
-Pricing is listed on a per-hour basis, but bills are calculated based on the actual usage duration.
-(Optional) Public network bandwidth GeminiDB Cassandra instances are accessible from public networks, and you are billed for the generated public network traffic, but not for private network traffic.
+After the free backup storage is used up, additional usage will be priced by the hour based on the backup storage pricing details.
+If it has been used less than one hour, you will be billed based on the actual duration.
+(Optional) EIP bandwidth GeminiDB Cassandra instances are accessible from public networks, and you are billed for the generated public network traffic, but not for private network traffic.

-If you want to purchase a 3-node (specifications of each node: 2 vCPUs | 8 GB) GeminiDB Cassandra instance with 100 GB of storage space.
+Assume that you want to buy a three-node GeminiDB Cassandra instance with 2 vCPUs, 8 GB of memory, and 100 GB of storage.
 At the bottom of the instance buying page, price details (excluding the backup space fee) will be displayed.